Guarding the western frontier--again

 In 2003, the reincorporated non-profit Friends of Fort Dobbs took up the vision of then-site manager Beth Hill to begin an effort to rebuild.
 More than a decade of hard work ensued.
 The Friends undertook a fundraising campaign to fund the effort and co-operated with State officials, historians, historic building specialists, architects, and noted archaeologist Dr. Larry Babits to develop feasible, historically sound plans and the capital needed to make Fort Dobbs stand on the banks of Fourth Creek once again.

 Following several other facility improvements to the site, ground was broken for the new fort in August of 2016.
 A mix of modern and 18th Century construction techniques have been employed to meet the challenge of building a structure that must simultaneously meet modern building standards while also approximating an entirely hand-build piece of military engineering from 260 years ago.
-We hope, with your support, to have Fort Dobbs open as a living history exhibit on a grand scale by early 2019!
+We hope, with your support, to have Fort Dobbs open as a living history exhibit on a grand scale by the fall of 2019!